Coordinator client API

 For more information, look up Managing secrets.

-Example for retrieving the secrets symmetricKeyShared
+Example for retrieving the secrets symmetricKeyShared and certShared:

 curl --cacert marblerun.crt --cert user_certificate.crt --key user_private.key "https://$MARBLERUN/secrets?s=symmetricKeyShared&s=certShared"